![]() |

 |

-May 1791 One of 21 founding charter churches* that sent delegates to the newly formed Virginia Portsmouth Association.
+1791 In May Blackwater was one of 21 founding charter churches* that sent delegates to the newly formed Virginia Portsmouth Association.
 The Association met at Blackwater before the war in 1860 and after the war in November 1865.

 1837 Original church building destroyed.